Baquara/javaInterviewQuestions/README.md

 3. Polymorphism: This is the ability of an object to take on different forms.
 This can be achieved through overloading or overriding methods, or by using interfaces.

+#REST

+GET - Used to request data from a specified resource

+POST - Used to send data to a specified resource to be processed

+PUT - Used to send data to a specified resource to be updated

+DELETE - Used to request that a specified resource be deleted

 ## Annotations

 There are four main annotations in Spring: @Component, @Repository, @Service, and @Controller.
 These annotations are used to mark classes as Spring beans, which are then managed by the Spring framework.